Retirement Handbook |

 - Employees will earn annual leave at the following rates:

 |Less than 5||Up to 10|

 - Employees are awarded 6 personal days per calendar year.

-- Employees receive 12 holidays each year, and an additional holiday on election years.
+- Employees receive 12 holidays each year, plus an additional holiday in election years.

 - Sick Leave